lucasteligioridis/bam/README.md

     ||  ap-southeast-2a    |  Healthy          |  i-007b0d6775d4ba86e      |  InService          ||
     ||  ap-southeast-2b    |  Healthy          |  i-05e60270bef39dce1      |  InService          ||
     |+---------------------+-------------------+---------------------------+---------------------+|

-**ASG COUNT**

-There is an ability to quickly retrieve the count of instances within an autoscaling group.
-This can be achieved by running the below command:

-    > bam --asg-count my-auto-scaling-group

-    2

 **HELP**